 7. Understanding Your Obligations to Pay Employees During a COVID-19 Related Leave of Absence or Furlough.

-On March 18, 2020, President Trump signed into law the Families First Coronavirus Response Act (the “FFCRA”), which will go into effect on April 2, 2020.
+On March 18, 2020, President Trump signed into law the Families First Coronavirus Response Act (the “FFCRA”), which went into effect on April 21, 2020.
 The FFCRA covers most employers with fewer than 500 employees, as well as government employers.
 In essence, the FFCRA extends up to 12 weeks of FMLA leave to employees who need to be off of work to care for a child whose school or daycare is closed due to COVID-19, providing up to 10 weeks of pay at two-thirds of the employee’s pay rate.
 The FFCRA also provides up to two weeks of paid leave to employees who need to be off of work for other specific COVID-related reasons listed in the FFCRA, with the two weeks being paid at full pay or two-thirds of an employee’s pay rate, depending on the reason for the leave.
 For additional information, please reference our one-page overview of the FFCRA, as well as our Q&A for employers.

 Given the negative impact of COVID-19 on many companies, including a need for fewer workers, and in some cases orders that companies temporarily close their businesses, many employers are faced with very difficult decisions about their employees.
 Some companies are terminating employees and others are considering furloughing employees, in other words placing employees on leave for a definite or indefinite period of time, yet retaining their employment status.
-Furloughs present numerous questions, some of which include unemployment eligibility, the ability for the employee to remain on the employer’s benefit plans, and also whether a particular employee must be paid during any furlough.
+Furloughs present numerous questions, some of which include unemployment eligibility, the ability for the employee to remain on the employer’s benefit plans, whether WARN Act notice is required, and also whether a particular employee must be paid during any furlough.
 As a general rule under the Fair Labor Standards Act, non-exempt (hourly) employees do not have to be paid for any time when they are not working.
 However, the general rule for exempt (salaried) employees is that if the employer places them off of work, the exempt employee must be paid for an entire workweek if he or she performs any work during that workweek.
 In this instance, only full weeks off of work could be unpaid.
 The U.S. Department of Labor published guidance to employers to understand their obligations to pay employees as it relates to COVID-19 situations, which can be located here.
 Despite the FLSA’s general rules, employers also need to consider state and local law, collective bargaining agreements, employment agreements, and the new FFCRA, all of which may affect their obligation to pay employees while off of work.

 8. FFCRA Tax Credits.